 Bloomsbury Companion to Islamic Studies Main BP 42 .B58 2013

 This is a guide to doing research in Islamic studies.
 It has nine chapters, bibliographic essays, by scholars in the field, covering such topics as: Quranic studies, Sufism, Islamic theology, contemporary religious-political movements in Salafi Islam, Islam and the West, Islamic art and architecture.
 There is a chronology, a 15 page, annotated, overall bibliography, and a 50 page dictionary of short entries on key terms and concepts.

 History of Christian-Muslim Relations

-Look up this series title in our online catalog.
+Look up this series title in Books and Media.
 We have some volumes in paper and access to a lot of the volumes online in the E Book package from Brill publisher in their Middle East and Islamic Studies Online series.

 The Qur'an: an Encyclopedia Main BP 133 .Q87 2006

 Encyclopedia of the Qur’ān.
 Reference BP 133 .E53 2001 v.
 1-6